 So what the heck?

-I glanced nervously towards my twin boys, who, oblivious to my suspicious dealings, were giggling and twirling around on a giant, elephant-sized Bulletproof Coffee mug.
+I glanced nervously towards my twin boys, who, oblivious to my suspicious dealings, were giggling and twirling around on a giant, elephant-sized coffee mug.
 I looked at watch.
 I had two hours before I needed to be on stage as one of the keynote speakers for the event.
 I looked back at Bag#1, silently hoping that I wasn’t about to turn into an embarrassing father who inexplicably begins climbing into the rafters at a Paleo health conference or a raging carbaholic who is suddenly struck by intense cravings for gluten-powdered baguettes.
 Then I tipped back my head and swallowed half the contents of Bag #1.

 The next 120 minutes were a blur.
 Like gears gradually grinding into faster and faster motion, my thoughts and word recall and verbal fluency seemed to double in speed within about twenty minutes and kept getting comfortably faster.
 As I chased my two eight-year-old boys through the expanse of the PaleoFX expo, colors became more vibrant, sounds and light more intense.
 Allow me to point out that I have indeed micro-dosed with LSD, psilocybin, and MDMA—all of which produced comparable effects.
 But not at a response time near as fast.
 Or with as “clean” of a thought pattern.